Edith Rosenbaum: Titanic and later life

 Edith lived at London's Claridge's Hotel in the 1940s, moving eventually to a suite at the Embassy House Hotel in Queens Gate, London.
 She seems to have been expatriated by the early 1950s.
-At this time she became increasingly in demand as a pundit on the Titanic tragedy which had reentered public consciousness due to recently released films and books about the event.
+At this time, she became increasingly in demand as a pundit on the Titanic tragedy, which had reentered public consciousness due to recently released films and books about the event.
 She attended a special media preview of the movie Titanic in 1953, afterward giving interviews to Life magazine and the New York daily press.
-She posed for photos carrying her famous toy pig and standing beside the dress she had worn on a fateful night.
-In 1955 historian Walter Lord published his best-seller A Night to Remember which featured Edith's story.
+She posed for photos carrying her famous toy pig, standing beside the dress she had worn on the fateful night.
+In 1955, historian Walter Lord published his best-seller A Night to Remember, which featured Edith's story.
 She later served as an advisor on the 1958 British film adaptation of Lord’s book, produced by William MacQuitty.
 She and her lucky pig were also portrayed in the film.

-Although now elderly, Edith became a regular guest on television and radio programs.
-Most of these aired on BBC-1 and BBC-2 channels but she was also interviewed on television in France and Germany.
-For her first TV interview in 1956 she brought along her trusty pig and retold the famous story of their escape from the Titanic.
+In her later years, Edith became a regular guest on television and radio programs.
+Most of these aired on BBC-1 and BBC-2 channels, but she was also interviewed on television in France and Germany.
+For her first TV interview in 1956, she brought along her trusty pig and retold the famous story of their escape from the Titanic.
 The pig's musical apparatus had broken by this time, however, and she was not able to play the tune.
 In 1963, when the Titanic Historical Society was formed in the United States, Edith was made an honorary member.
 During these years, Edith also wrote a number of articles about her Titanic experiences for the popular press, among which were pieces appearing in Pageant (1953), Woman's Own (1962), and the Ladies Home Companion (1964).

 Edith Rosenbaum Russell died at the Mary Abbott Hospital in London on April 4, 1975, at the age of 95.
-Most of Edith's belongings were dispersed piecemeal among relatives and friends, including Walter Lord who inherited her legendary pig.
+Most of Edith's belongings were dispersed piecemeal among relatives and friends, including Walter Lord, who inherited her legendary pig.
 On Lord's death in 2002, the toy was bequeathed to the National Maritime Museum in Greenwich, London, which also received the floral-printed boudoir slippers Edith had worn when she boarded Lifeboat 11.